Free Online Church Directory Software: Top 5 Options for 2025

 4. ChurchSquare

 A newer entrant to the church software market, ChurchSquare offers an innovative approach focused on community building rather than just information management.
+If you’re searching for online church directory app solutions with social features, this is worth exploring.

 Key Features: